lucatume/wp-browser/README.md

 * WPBrowser - a PHP based, JavaScript-less and headless browser for **acceptance testing not requiring JavaScript support**
 * WPWebDriver - a Guzzle based, JavaScript capable web driver; to be used in conjunction with [a Selenium server](http://www.seleniumhq.org/download/), [PhantomJS](http://phantomjs.org/) or any real web browser for **acceptance testing requiring JavaScript support**
 * WPDb - an extension of the default codeception [Db module](http://codeception.com/docs/modules/Db) that will interact with a WordPress database to be used in **functional** and acceptance testing
-* WPLoader - will load and configure a blank WordPress installation to use as a base to set up fixtures and access WordPress defined functions and classes in **integration** tests; a wrapping of the WordPress [PhpUnit](https://phpunit.de/ "PHPUnit – The PHP Testing Framework") based [test suite provided in the WordPress repository](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/).
+* WPLoader - loads and configures a blank WordPress installation to use as a base to set up fixtures and access WordPress defined functions and classes in **integration** tests; a wrapping of the WordPress [PhpUnit](https://phpunit.de/ "PHPUnit – The PHP Testing Framework") based [test suite provided in the WordPress repository](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/).
-* WPBootstrapper - will bootstrap an existing WordPress installation in the same variable scope of the calling function to have access to its methods.
+* WPBootstrapper - bootstraps an existing WordPress installation in the same variable scope of the calling function to have access to its methods.
 * WPQueries - allows for assertments to be made on WordPress database access in **integration** tests.
 * WordPress - to be used in **functional** tests it will load WordPress code in the same variable scope as the tests but will make GET, POST, PUT and DELETE requests to the WordPress installation index without requiring a web server.
+* WPCLI - allows accessing the [wp-cli](http://wp-cli.org/) tool in *acceptance* and *functional* testst.

 ### WPBrowser configuration
 WPBrowser extends `PHPBrowser` module hence any parameter required and available to that module is required and available in `WPBrowser` as well.